 Jail Release on Personal Bond in Austin, Texas

-If someone you care about was arrested for assault or a related offense in Travis County, call The Pace Law Firm at (512) 480-9020 to discuss jail release on personal bond.
+If someone you care about was arrested for assault or a related offense in Travis County, call The Pace Law Firm, P.C., at (512) 480-9020 to discuss jail release on personal bond.
 Our phone is answered 24 hours a day.

 - What is personal bond?